bavla/OpenAlex/OpenAlex2Pajek/README.md

 https://api.openalex.org/works?filter=author.id:A5001676164|A5065490876|A5110460780|A5029499420|A5080127754
 &select=id,title,publication_year&sort=publication_year:desc&per_page=200&page=1
 ```
 They co-authored 524 works.
-Only first 200 works are listed.
+Only the first 200 works are listed.
 To get the remaining works change page=1 to page=2 and page=3.

 Now we are ready to create the corresponding networks using R.